junzeye/neural-meaning-representation/README.md

     - `./data/alchemy/scone_dataloader.py`: Some formatting for batch preparation is needed, hence handled in a T5-like manner.
     -  `./scripts/*`: See `./probe_models.py`
     -  As mT5 on TextWorld was initially not working due to the PyTorch bug with message "Overflow when unpacking long", we ended up limiting the `model_max_length` of the `MT5TokenizerFast` to be 512 across the board (refer to [this commit](https://github.com/junzeye/nlp-final-project/commit/680cee8a1b9d5d3c1a3fd5b908c66262279e3001)).
+5) Since the original `scripts/train_alchemy.py` file was written without accommodations for hyperparameter optimization, saving multiple LM checkpoints of the same model would cause naming collison.
+To avoid overwriting LM checkpoints of models with different hyperparameters, we made changes to line 55-56 of the file and resolved this problem (refer to [this commit](https://github.com/junzeye/nlp-final-project/commit/9f48201e49d7d4030219984ec01a9a35978f06aa)).

 ## Preliminaries
 Create and set up a conda environment as follows: